chujiezheng/chat_templates/README.md

 This is the first user input. [/INST] This is the first assistant response. </s><s>[INST] This is the second user input. [/INST]
 ###### Corrected Chat Template ######
-A chat between a curious user and an artificial intelligence assistant.
-The assistant gives helpful, detailed, and polite answers to the user's questions.
+This is a system prompt.
 USER: This is the first user input.
 ASSISTANT: This is the first assistant response.</s> USER: This is the second user input.
 ASSISTANT:
 ```

 ### Example 4: `falcon(-instruct)`